Czx-ustc/Czx-ustc.github.io/_pages/about.md

   and
   <a href="https://faculty.ustc.edu.cn/yinbaoqun/en/index.htm" target="_blank" style="text-decoration: none; color: inherit;">
     Prof. Baoqun Yin</a>.
-  I spent my M.Eng. studies at the Advanced Technology Research Institute, University of Science and Technology of China (USTC), and received my B.Eng. degree from Huazhong University of Science and Technology in 2020.
-My research interests include computer vision, multimodal learning, and 3D vision.
+  I spent my M.Eng. studies at the Advanced Technology Research Institute, USTC.
+  Huazhong University of Science and Technology conferred upon me a B.Eng. degree in 2020 from the School of Electrical and Electronic Engineering.
+  My research interests include
+  computer vision, multimodal learning and 3D vision.
 </p>